 This means that there won’t be a lot of blood flowing to your penis.
 Either you will have a weak erection with a semi-rigid penis, or an erection may not happen at all.

 Improving Your Erectile Function

-Malegenix, one of the most widely-used sex enhancement supplements available today, can help you improve your erectile function.
-Malegenix contains natural ingredients that can help increase your penile blood flow, resulting in firmer and stronger erections.
+One of the most widely-used natural male sex enhancement supplements available today can help you improve your erectile function.
+It contains natural ingredients that can help increase your penile blood flow, resulting in firmer and stronger erections.

-In addition, the herbal ingredients of Malegenix can also help increase your testosterone levels as well as enhance your libido.
-Malegenix contains Tongkat Ali, damiana, horny goat weed, Tribulus terrestris, maca, muira puama, Xanthoparmelia scabrosa, L-arginine, and Butea superba.
+In addition, the herbal ingredients of these supplements can also help increase your testosterone levels as well as enhance your libido.
+It contains Tongkat Ali, damiana, horny goat weed, Tribulus terrestris, maca, muira puama, Xanthoparmelia scabrosa, L-arginine, and Butea superba.